Agency, de-centring the subject, situating the subject and the distribution of agency across a network

 Laura Ahearn (2001) offers the following provisional definition: “Agency refers to the socioculturally mediated capacity to act.”
 She comments that two concepts that are often assumed to be synonyms for agency, I.e. “free will” and “resistance”, must immediately be ruled out if agency is to be understood as referring to the sociocultural capacity to act.
 Ahearn is particularly concerned to understand language use as a form of social action.

-Some sociologists prefer to use the term “practice” or “praxis”, the latter drawing on and redefining the Marxist term, perhaps restoring some of the senes attached to the term in Ancient Greek distinctions among praxis, poiesis and theory, in addition to, or instead of, “agency”.
-The most influential theorists within practice theory are Pierre Bourdieu and Anthony Giddens.
+Some sociologists prefer to use the term “practice” or “praxis”, the latter drawing on and redefining the Marxist term, perhaps restoring some of the senses attached to the term in Ancient Greek distinctions among praxis (doing), poiesis (making) and theoria (reflection on universals), in addition to, or instead of, “agency”.
+The most influential theorists within sociologically-oriented practice theory are Pierre Bourdieu and Anthony Giddens.

 He further notes that reflective self-consciousness can be further distinguished into ‘introspective reflection’ and ‘situated reflection’.
 Introspective reflection can be a reflective consideration of whether I should engage in one or another action (prospective deliberation), or a retrospective evaluation of what I have done already (retrospective attribution or evaluation).
 Such considerations may involve a metacognitive stance in which the subject might reflect on whether she is taking the right strategy to accomplish her goal, or she might ask whether what she intends to do (or has done) is consistent with her beliefs, desires, and her other activities.
 This kind of reflection may be relatively detached from current action.